srobo/kitbook/reception.md

 ## Required items
 You should have the following items present for your duties.
 If you do not, please let the competition team coordinator know as soon as possible.

+* This documentation and flow chart.
-* A laptop with scanning software running to scan tickets on entry
+* A laptop with scanning software running to scan tickets on entry.
-* Spare MCFs to allow visitors to enter
+* Spare MCFs to allow visitors to enter.
-* Pens to fill in MCFs
+* Pens to fill in MCFs.
-* Wristbands to give to entrants
+* Wristbands to give to entrants.

 ## License